sahil-kale/medTechEmbedded/README.md

 # medTechEmbedded
-All rights reserved by Sahil Kale
+All rights for ALL CODE WRITTEN HERE reserved by Sahil Kale